quii/learn-go-with-tests/why.md

 > far easier to tell what’s going on.
 This will cut our code study time in
 > about half.

-> **All the examples are unrealistic compared to "real" software**
+### All the examples are unrealistic compared to "real" software

 This comes back to being able to break problems down.
 As you gain practice with TDD and software development you'll learn how to break down problems so that they look like the simple examples you learned with.

 If a section of your code is too hard to test; it's not "realistic" - it's poorly written

+## Wrapping up

+- The strength of software is that we can change it. _Most_ software will require change over time.
+- In order to change software we have to refactor it as it evolves or it will turn into a mess
+- A good test suite can help you refactor quicker and in a less stressful manner
+- TDD can help and force you to design well factored software iteratively, backed by tests to help future work as it arrives.